heydudewasus87/chapel-hill-home-valuations/Chapel_Hill_RESULTS.md

 ---

-## Limitations (read this)
+## Limitations

-- **"Above fundamentals" is not a crash prediction.** A high price-to-rent in a desirable, land-constrained college town is normal and can persist for years; buyers are paying for appreciation and amenities, not cash flow.
+- **"Above fundamentals" is not a crash prediction.** A high price-to-rent in a desirable, land-constrained college town is normal and can persist for years as buyers are paying for appreciation and amenities, not cash flow.
 The model measures value versus *fundamentals*, not where prices will go.
-(Some 2025–26 reports actually show the market cooling toward more balanced conditions.)
 - **No ground truth.** There's no realized outcome to score fair value against.
 This is a transparent framework, not a claim to know each home's true price.
 - **Fundamentals-based valuation structurally reads desirable markets as overvalued.** That's